-Despite the relative acceptance for LGBT people this would appear to indicate in the Australian workplace, 50% of respondents said that they had heard something that they considered homophobic in the workplace in the past year.
-15%, or almost one in seven respondents, said that they had personally experienced LGBTI harassment while at work in the last twelve months.
+Despite the relative acceptance for LGBT people this would appear to indicate in the Australian workplace, 50% of respondents said that they had personally heard something said that they considered homophobic in their own workplace in the past year.
+15%, or one in seven respondents, said that they had personally experienced LGBTI harassment while at work in the last twelve months.
 Of the ten countries included in this report, Australia reports the highest percentage of 'out' LGBTI individuals in the workplace.
-Despite the comparatively high LGBTI visibility in the workplace in Australia, anti-LGBT attitudes are still concerning many respondents in their places of work.
+Despite the comparatively high LGBTI visibility in the workplace in Australia, anti-LGBTI attitudes are still concerning many respondents in their places of work.
 In total, two thirds of respondents from Australia reported that there was at least some level of homophobia at work, with more than half indicating that this was a low level of 'occasional' homophobia.